 Why Is There a Stigma Surrounding Drug Addiction?

 The stigma surrounding drug addiction persists due to a lack of education and limited discussion.
 For so long, addiction was viewed as a moral failing or character flaw.
 Research has proven that addiction is a disease rooted in biological, social, and psychological factors.
 However, stereotypes and misinformation persist.
 Sadly, misinformation continues to exist within the medical community and affects how addicts are treated by healthcare providers.
 While many healthcare systems are working diligently to educate their staff, it will take time for the message to reach everyone.
 While education will help, so too will increased communication around addiction.
 In recent years, more people have shed the anonymity required by some peer support groups and have begun to be more open about their struggles with addiction and lives in recovery.
-As more people openly dispute the myths around drug addiction, the stigma will be reduced.
+As more people openly dispute the myths about drug addiction, the stigma will be reduced.

 Hows To Get Help With a Drug Addiction Today